-This library supplements our 2012 primer "Building Buy Local Campaigns that Shift Culture and Spending," and may also serve as an introduction to many studies, publications, films and organizations of interest to independent business advocates.
-The headers correspond to the guide's sections and phrases in quotes correspond to passages in the primer (we added some other relevant resources).
+This library supplements our popular primer “Building Buy Local Campaigns that Shift Culture and Spending” (free upon request), and serves as an introduction to many studies, publications and organizations of interest to independent business and localization advocates.
+The headers correspond to the guide’s sections and phrases in quotes correspond to passages (the pdf version of the primer is hyperlinked).

 p.
 3 Sidebar: “What is a local independent business?”